UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

 #### Extending pushouts by equivalences at the top

-If we have a pushout square on the right, equivalences S' ≃ S and B' ≃ B, and a map g' : S' → B' making the top square commute, then the vertical rectangle is again a pushout.
+If we have a pushout square on the right, equivalences `S' ≃ S` and `B' ≃ B`, and a map `g' : S' → B'` making the top square commute, then the vertical rectangle is again a pushout.
 This is a special case of the vertical pushout pasting lemma.

 ```text
            g'